banner-hero

 The history of the Everest Base Camp trek dates back to the 1950s when Tenzing Norgay Sherpa and Edmund Hilary first climbed Mount Everest.
 There was an extreme lack of facilities for the mountaineers to start their expeditions back then.
 Unlike today, the idea that you can only go on the Everest Base Camp tour without climbing Mount Everest has not been formed.

-Along with setting a foundation for mountaineers and trekkers to easily find gear and equipment at what is now considered the EBC, Edmund Hillary had paid the locals around US$2,650 to build the Lukla Airport.
-Ever since, mountaineers from all over the world and trekkers who are not as experienced as the mountaineers have come to the Everest region every year to explore at least the base camp and Mt Everest from the closest proximity possible.
+Along with laying the foundation for mountaineers and trekkers to easily find gear and equipment at what is now considered the EBC, Edmund Hillary paid the locals around US$2,650 to build the Lukla Airport.
+Ever since, mountaineers from all over the world and less experienced trekkers have come to the Everest region every year to explore at least the base camp and Mt Everest as closely as possible.

 There are plenty of landmarks for an explorer to explore during the Everest Base Camp trek.
 Some such locations are as follows: